Dips at small sizes for topological graph obstruction sets: Introduction

+This second part of the argument is novel.
+While our analysis depends on computer calculations, the resulting observations may be of independent interest.
+To describe these, we review some terminology for graph families, see~\cite{GMN}.
+The {\em family} of graph $G$ is the set of graphs related to $G$ by a sequence of zero or more $\ty$ and $\yt$ moves, see Figure~\ref{fig:TY}.
+The graphs in $G$'s family are {\em cousins} of $G$.
+We do not allow $\yt$ moves that would result in doubled edges and all cousins have the same size.
+If a $\ty$ move on $G$ results in graph $H$, we say $H$ is a {\em child} of $G$ and $G$ is a {\em parent} of $H$.
+The set of graphs that can be obtained from $G$ by a sequence of $\ty$ moves are $G$'s {\em descendants}.
+Similarly, the set of graphs that can be obtained from $G$ by a sequence of $\yt$ moves are $G$'s {\em ancestors}.

+To show that the three graphs are the only obstructions of size 23 relies on a careful analysis of certain graph families with respect to knotless embedding.
+This analysis includes progress in resolving the following question. \begin{question} If $G$ has a vertex of degree less than three, can an ancestor or descendant of $G$ be an obstruction for knotless embedding? \end{question}

+It has been fruitful to search in graph families for obstructions to knotless embedding.
+For example, of the 264 known obstructions described in \cite{FMMNN}, all but three occur as part of four graph families.
+The same paper states ``It is natural to investigate the graphs obtained by adding one edge to each of ... six graphs'' in the family of the Heawood graph.
+We carry out this investigation and classify, with respect to knotless embedding, the graphs obtained by adding an edge to a Heawood family graph; see Section 3 for details.
+As a first step toward a more general strategy for this type of problem, we make the following connections between sets of graphs of the form $G+e$ obtained by adding an edge to graph $G$. \begin{theorem} If $G$ is a parent of $H$, then every $G+e$ has a cousin that is an $H+e$. \end{theorem}

+\begin{corollary} If $G$ is an ancestor of $H$, then every $G+e$ has a cousin that is an $H+e$. \end{corollary}

-In Section 4, we prove the following. \begin{theorem} There are exactly 35 obstructions to knotless embedding of order 10. \end{theorem} In contrast to graph size, distributions with respect to graph order generally do not have dips or gaps.
+In Section 4, we prove the following. \begin{theorem} There are exactly 35 obstructions to knotless embedding of order ten. \end{theorem} This depends on a classification of the maximal knotless graphs of order ten, that is the graphs that are edge maximal in the set of graphs that admit a knotless embedding, see~\cite{EFM}.
+In Appendix~\ref{sec:appmnik} we show that there are 49 maximal knotless graphs of order ten.

+In contrast to graph size, distributions with respect to graph order generally do not have dips or gaps.
 In particular, Theorem~\ref{thm:ord10} continues an increasing trend of no obstructions of order 6 or less, one obstruction of order 7~\cite{CG}, two of order 8~\cite{CMOPRW,BBFFHL}, and eight of order 9~\cite{MMR}.

+In the next section we discuss some graph properties for which we know something about the obstruction set, with a focus on those that have a dip at small size.
+In Sections 3 and 4, we prove Theorems~\ref{thm:3MM} and \ref{thm:ord10}, respectively.
+Appendix A is a traditional proof that the graphs $G_1$ and $G_2$ are IK.
+In Appendix B we describe the 49 maxnik graphs of order ten.
+Finally, Appendix C gives graph6~\cite{sage} notation for the important graphs and further details of arguments throughout the paper including the structure of the large families that occur at the end of subsection~\ref{sec:Heawood}.